KevinJohnsonDev/TSQLAnalyzer/README.md

 TSQLParser is an open source, TSQL parser built with ANTLR4.

-The parser was compiled using the ANTLR4 grammar syntax support vscode plugin that was developed by Mike Lischke.
+The parser was originally compiled using the ANTLR4 grammar syntax support vscode plugin that was developed by Mike Lischke.

+However it just uses ANTLR4 currently

 The TSQL grammar was derived from the official [ANTLR4 TSQL Grammar]( https://github.com/antlr/grammars-v4/blob/master/sql/tsql/TSqlParser.g4)